perrinwdavidson/four_box_model/README.md

 # Description
 In this repository, I present a simple coupled steady-state, ocean-atmosphere 4-box model.
 It is of a Sarmiento and Toggweiler-type (1984) that can be used to understand the qualitative feedbacks between the ocean and atmosphere systems.
-Example output it presented below:
+Example output is presented below:

 <img src="plots/experiment1.png" alt="Example model output" style="width:1000px;"/>